Effective August 21, 2017 until further notice.

 - Irrigation of public parks and recreational fields by means of automatic sprinklers outside the hours of 9 am to 5 pm; and

-- Irrigation of lawns, gardens, flowers and ornamental plants by means of a hand-held hose.
+- Irrigation of lawns, gardens, flowers and ornamental plants by means of a hand-held hose or drip irrigation systems; and

 Water uses NOT subject to mandatory restrictions are those required: